ADC Board Selection Process

 The ADC Board has seven volunteer directors led by the Chair Elizabeth Espinosa.
 Board members are appointed for a two-year term, with a possible two further terms of two years each.

-Greg Dean is Director of Finance and Accounting at Event Hospitality and Entertainment Limited.
-Greg is a chartered accountant, a chartered company secretary and is interested in the arts, contemporary design, tourism, innovation and cultural philanthropy and supports a number of organisations in Sydney.
+Greg Dean is Chief Financial Officer at EVT Limited, a chartered accountant and an Associate of the Chartered Governance Institute.
+He is interested in the arts, contemporary design, tourism, innovation and cultural philanthropy and supports a number of organisations in Sydney.
 Greg joined the ADC Board in January 2020.

 Elizabeth Espinosa is Commissioner of the Land and Environment Court at Department of Justice NSW.
-Her extensive legal experience includes previous roles as President of the Law Society of NSW and General Council, Manager Governance, Legal Services and Procurement at the Liverpool City Council and before that she was President of St George and Sutherland Shire Law Society.
-Elizabeth is committed to mentoring young lawyers working in the legal profession.
+Her extensive legal experience includes previous roles as President of the Law Society of NSW and General Council, Manager Governance, Legal Services and Procurement at the Liverpool City Council.
+Elizabeth was also President of the St George and Sutherland Shire Law Society and is committed to mentoring young lawyers working in the legal profession.
 Elizabeth joined the ADC Board in January 2020 and was appointed as Chair in March 2020.

 Louise Ingram is a chartered accountant with over 25 years’ financial management experience, specialising in not-for-profit cultural organisations.
-Louise is currently Financial Controller at Sydney Opera House where she leads a team focused on process improvement and providing excellent business support services.
+Louise is currently Chief Financial Officer at Bangarra Dance Theatre following her role as Financial Controller at the Sydney Opera House.
 Previous experience includes 14 years with Australian Design Centre, several commercial businesses and PwC (Audit).
 Louise joined the ADC Board in January 2020.

 Staff